gregoryloden/run/README.txt

 sets the order in which the scan clause runs.
 The first direction is the primary direction in which the scan searches the picture, the second direction is the secondary direction.
 The directions for the command are up, down, left, and right.
+If you had the following,

+	optionon	scanorder	right	up

-If you had right for the first argument and up for the second, then scans would start at the bottom left corner, go right along the row, and once the end has been reached, it would move up a row, go the left side, and start again.
-If you have only rights and lefts as arguments, the first argument will be the primary direction, and down will be assigned as the secondary direction.
-Similarly, having only ups and downs will set right as the secondary direction.
-The default scanorder is right then up.
-Turning off scanorder sets it to the default.
+then scans would start at the bottom left corner, go right along the row, and once the end has been reached, it would move up a row, go the left side, and start again.
+If your first direction is invalid (not up, down, left, or right), the scanorder does not get set.
+If your second direction is invalid, or is on the same axis as the first direction (vertical or horizontal), a default second direction will be assigned: down for vertical and right for horizontal.
+The default scanorder is right then down.
+Turning off scanorder sets it to this default.
+ The sixth option,

+	optionon	offset	[x]	[y]

+allows you to set an offset to apply to all interactions with the screen.
+Any action that uses screen coordinates (move, pausenot, scan, etc.) will shift by this amount.
+For example, if you had the following commands,

+	optionon	offset	50	100
+	move	25	37

+the mouse would move to x-75, y-137.
+Similarly,

+	optionon	offset	2	43
+	pause	10	10	255	255	255

+would wait until the color at x-12, y-53 is the right color.
+All variables are unaffected, including the system variables .scanx and .scany.
+If you had

+	optionon	offset	34	56
+	if	scan	10	10	20	20	30	30	30
+		[command]

+the scan would start at x-44, y-66.
+If the pixel at x-44, y-66 was the correct color, then .scanx would be 10 and .scany would be 10.
+If you then had

+	move	.scanx	.scany

+your mouse would move to x-44, y-66.
+Offset is off by default.

  One last feature, you can print to the command line almost just like you can in Java.
 The command

-	print	[text]
+	print	.[text]

-will print everything after the print in the same format as type,
+will print everything after the period in the same format as type,

 	printval	[name]